 The surname Becksley was first found in Sussex and Buckingham where they held a family seat from early times.

 Important Dates for the Becksley family

 This web page shows only a small excerpt of our Becksley research.
-Another 155 words (11 lines of text) covering the years 1661 and 1438 are included under the topic Early Becksley History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1661 and 1438 are included under the topic Early Becksley History in all our PDF Extended History products and printed products wherever possible.

 Becksley Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Becksley include Beckley, Beckly, Bistley, Bickley and others.

 Early Notables of the Becksley family (pre 1700)

 Another 36 words (3 lines of text) are included under the topic Early Becksley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Becksley family